Skip to main content

 Programme

-Four days of dialogue, culture, and community action — culminating on World Refugee Day, June 20.
+Three days of dialogue, culture, and community action — 17 to 19 June 2026.
 All main sessions available in-person and streamed online.

 09:00 AM